red-panda-productions/DAISI/README.md

 ## Getting Started (Developers)

-DAISI is a cmake project, setting it up is easy as long as all of the dependencies are installed correctly.
+DAISI is a CMake project; setting it up is easy, as long as all of the dependencies are installed correctly.

 ### Prerequirements